ostafen/clover/README.md

 ## Why CloverDB?

-**CloverDB** has been written for being easily maintenable.
-As such, it trades performance with simplicity, and is not intented to be an alternative to more performant databases such as **MongoDB** or **MySQL**.
+**CloverDB** has been written for being easily maintainable.
+As such, it trades performance with simplicity, and is not intended to be an alternative to more performant databases such as **MongoDB** or **MySQL**.
 However, there are projects where running a separate database server may result overkilled, and, for simple queries, network delay may be the major performance bottleneck.
 For such scenarios, **CloverDB** may be a more suitable alternative.